Starcounter/Docs/docs/topic-guides/blendable-web-apps/starcounter-design-system.md

 For more sophisticated theming we would love to use native [CSS shadow parts and themes](https://meowni.ca/posts/part-theme-explainer/), unfortunately, it's not supported yet.
 Luckily, we are able to mimic its behavior to the satisfactory degree with Themes tailored to our elements, based on [Vaadin themes](https://vaadin.com/themes).
-The main difference is that those Themes works on the global level, but given that you can still customize per view level - it's the typical case anyway.
+The main difference is that those Themes works on the global level, given that you can still customize composition per view level - it's the typical case anyway.

 We also have a GUI tool in the [Blending](https://github.com/Starcounter/Blending) apps suite to manage themes for specific layouts.